w5xd/PacketThermostat/Assembly.md

 Firmware and initial test
 <ol>
-<li>For initial tests, do not plug in the 5VDC.
-Connect your PC to the micro-USB only, which will
-power the thermostat.
-While there is a blocking diode between the micro-USB power and the 5VDC connector, do not trust it to protect your PC if you plug both in at once.
 <li>Load the sketch on the Arduino using the Arduino IDE (or the software tool of your choice).
 <li>The packet radio won't function until you program its Network ID, Node ID, and Frequency Band into its
 EEPROM.
 And if you're running your gateway